vsi-fi/network-stuff/evpn/ibgp-overlay.md

     root@SITE-1-LEAF-1-A>

 Above we can see two host macs and one anycast gateway mac.
-* **00:00:5e:00:01:01** This is an anycast gateway mac, think of this like vrrp next-hope but better.
+* **00:00:5e:00:01:01** This is an anycast gateway mac, think of this like vrrp next-hop but better.
 * **0c:ea:18:b8:00:01** locally learned mac from link aggregate ae9
 * **2c:6b:f5:38:c3:f0** mac learned from a remote device at 10.1.10.2 (LEAF-1-B)